How Donald Trump Jr. and Kimberly Guilfoyle Are Celebrating Their First Christmas as a Couple

 It looks like the first family will also celebrate the season with President Donald Trump.

-In fact, he said the little ones may want to do a little putting with their grandfather.
+In fact, he said the kids may want to do a little putting with their grandfather.

 "My kids love to play golf, so I'm sure they're going to try to drag him onto the golf course, which will be both interesting and tortuous," he quipped.